kartik-dev/yelp_academic_dataset_review/README.md

 Yelp Dataset consists of business, reviews, users, checkins, tips from yelp.
 Yelp engineers have developed as excellent search engine to sift through 102 million reviews and help people find the most relevant businesses for their everyday needs.

-This application uploads Yelp Dataset into HDFS for analytics and use Spark SQL to query the data stored in HDFS.
-Apache Zeppelin for interactive data analytics and data visualization
+This application uploads Yelp dataset into HDFS for analytics and use Spark SQL to query the data stored in HDFS.
+Apache Zeppelin is used for interactive data analytics and data visualization

 yelp-data-upload-to-HDFS.sh script will take dataset tar file as parameter and upload extracted json files to HDFS